Objective comparison of methods to decode anomalous diffusion: Methods

 \subsection{Metrics}

 We calculated several metrics to quantify the performance of the submitted methods with respect to the ground truth in the various tasks.
 Although only the most representative metrics were used to build the competition leaderboard, others were used to gain further insight about the methods.
+We further built an interactive tool (\url{http://andi-challenge.org/interactive-tool/}) for comparing method performance (Supplementary Fig.~\ref{fig:interactive_screenshot}).
+This application also provides a useful tool for developers to benchmark new methods.